Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 It should describe what the function does, but not how (as the how isn’t relevant).
 Parameters and return types should all be commented.
+This includes overriden functions, as you're doing something different inside the function.

+This rule avoids any arguments over should/shouldn't a function be commented as best practice is generally comment "if it needs it."

 ```csharp
 /// <summary>